Infertility affects millions of people of reproductive age worldwide –

 and spacing of their children.

 rights.
-Addressing infertility is therefore an important part of
+Addressing is therefore an important part of

-realizing the right of individuals and couples to found a family.7 A
+realizing the right of individuals and couples to found a family.

 wide variety of people, including heterosexual couples, same-sex